Raspi-it/windows-cmd-automation/README.md

 Automates Visual Studio Code Project Creation

 ## 1. Create specific file
-If you want to run specific batch files, you need to create these batch files anywhere you want (here Desktop\Projects\VSCode).
+If you want to run specific batch files, you need to create these batch files anywhere you want (here Desktop\Projects\VSCode).<br />
 With maybe this code:<br />
 ```
 cd "C:\Users\%USERNAME%\Desktop\Projects\VSCode"